QuestNPC/MarbleThrower/Documentation drafts/Learning Diary.md

 ### Week 13

-This week we started to actually work on the project.
-Aki started making a 3d model of the preject after fiddling around with Autodesk Fusion 360, which is our software of choise for the project.
-What Aki managed to make was a basic structure of our throwing machine.
+his week we started to actually work on the project.
+As the priority umber one we started making a 3d model of the project after fiddling around with Autodesk Fusion 360, which is our software of choice for the project.
+What we managed to make was a basic structure of our throwing machine.
 What needs to be made is to modify the structure to fit the components.
-There was a patheic attemt at animating joints to simulate the throwing motion, after a while of fiddling around success is yet to be found.
-Some understanding wass gained but not enough for the results to be satisfactory as of now.
+While working on the model trying to animate joints to simulate the throwing motion proved to be challenging.
+After some fumbling around some insight on how it works in Autodesk Fusion 360 was gained.
+However, satisfactory results are yet to be found, proving there is learning to do.
 <img src="images/some_3d_modeling.png" width="800">

 Antti also picked up circuit design and code using Tinkercad as the platform.
 So far he has managed to implement 2 servos to roate in response to a button press.